Nazi Germany: Poland

-In January 1934, Germany signed a non-aggression pact with Poland.
-In March 1939, Hitler demanded the return of the Free City of Danzig and the Polish Corridor, a strip of land that separated East Prussia from the rest of Germany.
+In January 1934 Germany signed a non-aggression pact with Poland.
+In March 1939 Hitler demanded the return of the Free City of Danzig and the Polish Corridor, a strip of land that separated East Prussia from the rest of Germany.
 The British announced they would come to the aid of Poland if it was attacked.
-Hitler, believing the British would not actually take action, ordered an invasion plan should be readied for September 1939.
-On 23 May, Hitler described to his generals his overall plan of not only seizing the Polish Corridor but greatly expanding German territory eastward at the expense of Poland.
+Hitler, believing the British would not take action, ordered an invasion plan should be readied for September 1939.
+On 23 May Hitler described to his generals his overall plan of not only seizing the Polish Corridor but greatly expanding German territory eastward at the expense of Poland.
 He expected this time they would be met by force.

 The Germans reaffirmed their alliance with Italy and signed non-aggression pacts with Denmark, Estonia, and Latvia whilst trade links were formalised with Romania, Norway, and Sweden.
 Foreign Minister Joachim von Ribbentrop arranged in negotiations with the Soviet Union a non-aggression pact, the Molotov–Ribbentrop Pact, signed in August 1939.
 The treaty also contained secret protocols dividing Poland and the Baltic states into German and Soviet spheres of influence.

 World War II

 Foreign policy

 Germany's wartime foreign policy involved the creation of allied governments controlled directly or indirectly from Berlin.
 They intended to obtain soldiers from allies such as Italy and Hungary and workers and food supplies from allies such as Vichy France.
 Hungary was the fourth nation to join the Axis, signing the Tripartite Pact on 27 September 1940.
 Bulgaria signed the pact on 17 November.
 German efforts to secure oil included negotiating a supply from their new ally, Romania, who signed the Pact on 23 November, alongside the Slovak Republic.
-By late 1942, there were 24 divisions from Romania on the Eastern Front, 10 from Italy, and 10 from Hungary.
+By late 1942 there were 24 divisions from Romania on the Eastern Front, 10 from Italy, and 10 from Hungary.
 Germany assumed full control in France in 1942, Italy in 1943, and Hungary in 1944.
 Although Japan was a powerful ally, the relationship was distant, with little co-ordination or co-operation.
 For example, Germany refused to share their formula for synthetic oil from coal until late in the war.